winbench/bench/docs/src-content/ref/app-properties.md

 * Default: empty
 * App Types: all

+## Website {#Website}

+* Description: A URL to the main website of this program
+* Data Type: URL
+* Required: `false`
+* Default: empty
+* App Types: all

+This URL is used to create an entry in the documentation menu in the main window of the Bench Dashboard.

+## Docs {#Docs}

+* Description: A dictionary with documentation URLs for this program
+* Data Type: dictionary of labels and URLs
+* Required: `false`
+* Default: empty
+* App Types: all

+This dictionary lists a number of documentation links for this program.
+Each entry is a key-value-pair of a label and a URL.
+This dictionary is used to create entries in the documentation menu in the main window of the Bench Dashbaord.

 ## Force {#Force}

 * Description: A boolean, indicating if the package should allways be installed, even if it is already installed